dipstef/unicoder/README.rst

     >>> decoded(value, 'iso-8859-2')
     u'foo bar weasel'

-Should rather be:
+ There's this "invalid" range in Latin-1 from x7f to x9f that's considered illegal.
+However, Microsoft saw that unused range and decided to put "curly quotes" in there.
+In doing so they created this similar encoding called "windows-1252", which is like Latin-1 with stuff in that invalid range.

+Encoding to ``windows-1252``:

 .. code-block:: python

     >>> decoded(value, 'windows-1252')
     u'foo “bar bar ” weasel'

-Chardet or beautiful soup will detect the encoding as 'iso-8859-2', however we can figure out that text contains gremlins
+Chardet or beautiful soup will detect the encoding as 'iso-8859-2', however we can figure out if the text contains gremlins

 .. code-block:: python